Fast-track Approvals Act 2024

 19Report in relation to use of public conservation land

-1. If a project area includes public conservation land, the Minister must, for the referral application, obtain and consider a report that is prepared by the Director-General of Conservation in accordance with this section.
+1. If a project area includes public conservation land, the Minister must, for a referral application, obtain and consider a report that is prepared by the Director-General of Conservation in accordance with this section.

 2. The report must set out—